mib71/ItunesMoviePriceTracker/README.md

 - Store country locked to `se` (Swedish iTunes store)
 - 3-second delay between API calls — respects Apple rate limits
-- Movies only checked if `LastChecked` is older than 4 hours
+- Movies only checked if `LastChecked` is older than `ThrottleHours` (configurable, default 24h)

-### Database Migration Strategy
+### Database Auto-Migration

-Additive only — no destructive changes to existing tables.
-The only schema change from v1 is the addition of the nullable `WatchPrice` column on `dbo.Movies`.
+On startup, `ApplyMigrationsAsync()` is called via `Program.cs`.
+This creates the database if it does not exist and applies any pending migrations automatically.
+No manual `dotnet ef database update` needed.

+### Theme

+Theme is managed entirely in JavaScript — Blazor never touches it.
+On page load, the saved `localStorage` value is applied.
+If no preference is saved, the system theme is used.
+The toggle button in the header persists the choice to `localStorage`.

 ---